admindatahandbook/book/v1.0-rc4/index.md

 [^pcri2]: The PCRI is a non-profit corporation devoted exclusively for charitable purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code of 1986 as amended.

-[^pcri3]: This work was collected in Anuradha Gurung and Josh Lerner, editors, [@gurung2008].
+[^pcri3]: This work was collected in Anuradha Gurung and Josh Lerner, editors [-@gurung2008].

+[^pcri3b]: See  Appendix A for summary information on the PCRI database.

 [^pcri4]: See Section 3.
 Among other things, this ECB Guidance states that "Underwriting of transactions presenting high levels of leverage ... should remain exceptional ... and trigger a referral to the highest level of credit committee or similar decision-making level."

-[^pcri5]: The American Economic Association's [March 2020 report](https://www.aeaweb.org/content/file?id=11794) illustrates some of these points.
+[^pcri5]: The American Economic Association's Committee on Economic Statistics issued a report in March 2020 illustrating some of these points [@aeaces2020].

-[^pcri6]: In 2013, the Private Equity Growth Capital Council [@privateequitygrowthcapitalcouncil2013] reported that 2,800 private equity firms were headquartered in the US investing in buyout, growth equity, infrastructure, and energy funds.
+[^pcri6]: The Private Equity Growth Capital Council [-@privateequitygrowthcapitalcouncil2013] reported that 2,800 private equity firms were headquartered in the US investing in buyout, growth equity, infrastructure, and energy funds.
 Over the same time period, the PCRI database has recorded 1,600 US private capital firms that solely invest in buyouts.
 In addition, the National Venture Capital Association reported 874 US venture capital firms were in existence in 2013 with 1,331 VC funds and US\$192.9 billion under management.
 By comparison, for 2013, the PCRI database has 2,082 US venture capital firms seeking investments.
 Some of the differences between the PCRI database and the reports can be explained by different firm-type classifications (for example, it is challenging to distinguish growth equity firms, which are often classified as venture capital), as well as the fact that the PCRI is missing firm type for about 30 percent of the data [@jeng2015].

 [^pcri7]: For research reports, see <https://sites.tufts.edu/digitalplanet/>, accessed on 06-21-2020.

 [^pcri8]: PCRI focuses on the four original sources: EMPEA, Alternatives, Refinitiv, and Unquote.
 Start-up Nation Central and Venture Intelligence were added later and represent a small fraction of the total database.

-[^pcri9]: As of 2015. [@jeng2015]

 [^pcri10]: As of 2015.
 The majority of the overlap in the data is between the Alternatives and the Refinitiv data sets.
-By not including the Alternatives database in this analysis, the number of unique private capital firms is 16,190. [@jeng2015]
+By not including the Alternatives database in this analysis, the number of unique private capital firms is 16,190 [@jeng2015].

 <div class="invisible">
-<p>This is a workaround for citations in footnotes, please ignore. <span class="citation">@privateequitygrowthcapitalcouncil2013</span> <span class="citation">@jeng2015</span> <span class="citation">@brown2015</span> <span class="citation">@maats2011</span> <span class="citation">@kaplan2017</span> <span class="citation">@gurung2008</span></p>
+<p>This is a workaround for citations in footnotes, please ignore. <span class="citation">@privateequitygrowthcapitalcouncil2013</span> <span class="citation">@jeng2015</span> <span class="citation">@brown2015</span> <span class="citation">@maats2011</span> <span class="citation">@kaplan2017</span> <span class="citation">@gurung2008</span> <span class="citation">@aeaces2020</span></p>
 </div>

 \putbib